JimMoyle/CimDiskImage-PowerShell/Help/Mount-CimDiskImage.md

 Get-ChildItem C:\MyCimFile.cim | Mount-CimDiskImage -MountPath C:\MyMountPath -Passthru
 ```

-Mounts the Cim file to a local directory and outputs the results to the pipeline
+Mounts the Cim Disk Image file to a local directory and outputs the results to the pipeline

 ### EXAMPLE 7: